mautic/mautic-community-knowledgebase/pages/04.knowledgebase/04.Segments/using-dates-in-segment-filters/default.md

 ---

 ## Date Option
 This is for more advanced user, who may need to specify a certain date or time frame.
-The first option is to use the vanilla “date picker”
+The first option is to use the vanilla “date picker”!

 ![](image1.png)